Gunman opens fire on NYC subway; at least 10 shot

 "There was a lot of loud pops, and there was smoke in the other car," she said.
 "And people were trying to get in and they couldn't, they were pounding on the door to get into our car."

+"I'm definitely shook," the 15-year-old told The Associated Press.
+"Even though I didn't see what happened, I'm still scared, because it was like a few feet away from me, what happened."

+No transit workers were physically hurt, according to their union.
+Besides gunshot wounds, the injured riders were treated for smoke inhalation, shrapnel and panic.

-President Joe Biden and Attorney General Merrick Garland were briefed on the incident, as was Governor Kathy Hochul.
-New York City Mayor Eric Adams, who is isolating following a positive Covid-19 test on Sunday, was briefed at the mayor's residence.
+President Joe Biden, Vice President Kamala Harris and U.S. Attorney General Merrick Garland were briefed on the incident.
+New York Mayor Eric Adams, who is isolating following a positive COVID-19 test on Sunday, said in a video statement that the city "will not allow New Yorkers to be terrorized, even by a single individual."

-The incident happened on a subway line that runs through south Brooklyn in a neighbourhood — predominantly home to Hispanic and Asian communities — about a 15-minute train ride to Manhattan.
-Local schools, including Sunset Park High School across the street, were locked down.
+The incident happened on a subway line that runs through south Brooklyn in a neighborhood predominantly home to Hispanic and Asian communities and about a 15-minute train ride to Manhattan.
+Local schools, including Sunset Park High School across the street from the station, were locked down.

 Danny Mastrogiorgio of Brooklyn had just dropped his son off at school when he saw a crush of passengers, some of them wounded, running up the subway stairway at the nearby 25th Street station in panic.
 At least two had visible leg injuries, he said.

-"It was insane," he told The Associated Press.
+"It was insane," he told the AP.
 "No one knew exactly what was going on."

 Allan Lee was running his business, Cafe Nube, when a half-dozen police cars and fire vehicles suddenly converged on the block that contains the 36th Street station.